 Extremely well!
 After the Jade Egg practice, belly-dancing is the next best practice for pelvic health and awakening our sensuality.
 So the two combined are an extremely powerful combination.
 And belly-dancing with your Jade Egg (once you’ve had a bit of practice) is highly recommended!
-I’ve seen total beginners instantly “get” moves that would normally take a lot of practice to perfect simply because wearing the egg connects them back to their pelvic area – amazing!
+I’ve seen total belly dance beginners (myself included) instantly “get” moves that would normally take a lot of practice to perfect simply because wearing the egg connects them back to their pelvic area – amazing!

 Hoop-dancing or “hooping” also goes magnificently well with a Jade Egg practice!